nishlumi/microstudio-library-gameui/reference.md

 msg = new GUITextMessage(new Bounds(0, 0, 120, 30),msgs,font,"#FFF")
 ```

-To advance or go back in the messages, use the `goForward()` method in conjunction with key input or button operations.
+To advance or go back through the messages, use the `goForward()` method in conjunction with key input or button operations.

 ```
 //---For key operation